-Net Assets - Net assets represent the difference between assets and liabilities.
-Net assets are reported as restricted when there are limitations imposed on their use either through the enabling legislation adopted by the Town or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.
-Net assets on the Statement of Net Assets include, invested in capital assets, net of related debt, restricted for debt service and special revenue funds.
+Net Position - Net position represents the difference between assets, deferred outflows of resources, liabilities and deferred inflows of resources.
+Net position is reported as restricted when there are limitations imposed on its use either through the enabling legislation adopted by the Town or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.
+Net position on the Statement of Net Position includes, net investment in capital assets and restricted for debt service.
 The balance is classified as unrestricted.